 A DRAM bit is realized with one transistor and the area it occupies is 10-16 times smaller than an SRAM bit area.
-We arrived at this conclusion as the typical SRAM cell requires a wire grid of dimension 3×4 compared to a DRAM cell implemented on the intersection of two wires.
-Factors such as the number of metallic layers may change the relative density relations as more layers increase the density of logic areas.
+We arrived at this conclusion as the typical SRAM cell requires a wire grid of dimension $3 \times 4$ compared to a DRAM cell implemented on the intersection of two wires.
+Factors such as the number of metal layers may change the relative density relations as more layers increase the density of logic areas.
 The logic area density is also reduced because of the greater amount of area devoted to wiring.

-The following cost functions are based on empirical observations and statistics gathered on current implementations of superscalars and router chips.
+The following cost functions are based on empirical observations and statistics gathered on current implementations of superscalars and router chips:

-Processor cost K_p The processor cost model computes the area cost as a function of p.
-We find it convenient to relate p to cost k_p using an intermediate parameter i, which is the number of issue units i in the processor.
-Thus, i = 4 implies a 4-Way superscalar with a maximum of 4 operations per cycle.
+Processor Cost $K_p$ .
+The processor cost model computes the area cost as a function of p.
+We find it convenient to relate p to cost $K_p$ using an intermediate parameter i, which is the number of issue units i in the processor.
+Thus, i = 4implies a 4-way superscalar with a maximum of four operations per cycle.

-We model the relationship between processing cost and instruction issue structure as a quadratic curve, which captures the cost increase due to multiple issue superscalars.
+We model the relationship between processing cost and instruction issue structure as a quadratic curve, which captures the cost increase due to multiple issue superscalars:

-$$K_p(i) = B_p + K{ps}(i-1)^2 \tag{3}$$
+$$K_p(i) = B_p + K{ps}(i-1)^2.$$ (3)

-In the above, a cost of B_p is required to achieve a single issue processor with i = 1.
+In the above, a cost of $B_p$ is required to achieve a single issue processor with i = 1.